Preventive medicine · Dogs and cats

 1My pet has missed several boosters.
 Do we need to start over?

 In most cases, no. If your pet has previously been vaccinated but missed one or more boosters, we work from their history, not from scratch.
 Depending on the vaccine and how much time has passed, a single booster is often enough to re-establish protection.
-Bring their health record to the next visit and we will assess what is genuinely needed.
+Bring their health record to the next visit and we will assess together what is genuinely needed.

 2Can we test whether my pet is still protected?